dkesberg/slim-twig-translation-extension/README.md

 ### Language files

 I am wrapping the Illuminate\Translation\Translator.
-The language files for the translator default structure used in the Laravel framework.
+The language files for the translator use the same structure used in the Laravel framework.
 For more information see also: http://laravel.com/docs/4.2/localization

 In the lang directory there should be a subdirectory for each language.
 ```